brosmar18/Caps/README.md

 ## Features

-- **Event-Driven Architecture**: The CAPS system leverages an event-driven model to simulate real-time interactions in the package delivery lifecycle.
-This approach allows for efficient and dynamic communication between different modules of the application.
+- **Networked Event-Driven Architecture**: Leveraging Socket.io, the CAPS system now supports real-time, networked communication.
+This upgrade allows for more dynamic and efficient interactions between vendors, drivers, and the server.

-- **Global Event Pool**: Implemented through `eventPool.js`, this module acts as the central hub for all events, enabling different parts of the application to communicate via event emissions.
+- **Socket.io Implementation**: The system utilizes Socket.io to manage connections on a namespace called 'caps', enabling seamless event handling and broadcasting to specific clients.

 - **Vendor Client Application**:
-  - Automatic Order Generation: The vendor module, comprised of `vendor/handler.js` and `vendor/index.js`, simulates order creation at regular intervals using the Chance library to generate random order details.
-  - Event Emission: Upon generating an order, a 'pickup' event is emitted to the Global Event Pool with detailed order information.
+  - Enhanced Order Processing: Vendors emit 'pickup' events to the Socket.io server, which are then broadcast to drivers.
-  - Delivery Acknowledgment: The vendor listens for 'delivered' events and logs a thank you message upon successful delivery.
+  - Real-Time Delivery Confirmation: Vendors listen for 'delivered' events from drivers and acknowledge deliveries in real-time.

 - **Driver Client Application**:
-  - Order Processing: In `driver/handler.js`, the driver module listens for 'pickup' events.
-Upon receiving an order, it emits an 'in-transit' event, simulates a delivery process, and then emits a 'delivered' event.
-  - Real-time Updates: The driver module logs updates at each stage of the delivery process, providing real-time feedback on the status of each order.
+  - Networked Order Handling: Drivers receive 'pickup' events from the Socket.io server and process orders by emitting 'in-transit' and 'delivered' events back to the server.
+  - Real-time Order Updates: Drivers continuously update the system about the order status, enhancing the tracking and management of deliveries.

-- **Robust Logging System**: Implemented in `hub.js`, the system logs all events with timestamps and payloads, offering transparency and traceability for all package movements within the system.
+- **Robust Logging System**: The server logs all events with timestamps and payload details, offering greater transparency and traceability of package movements.

-- **Unit Testing**: The application includes comprehensive unit tests for event handlers in both the vendor and driver modules, ensuring the reliability and integrity of the event handling logic.
+- **Unit Testing**: Comprehensive unit tests ensure the reliability and correctness of the Socket.io event handling and business logic in both vendor and driver modules.

 #### Tests

-The CAPS project includes a suite of unit tests to ensure the functionality and reliability of its event handlers and modules.
-The tests are divided into two main categories: Vendor Order Creation and Emission and Driver Event Handlers.
+The CAPS project, now integrated with Socket.io, includes updated unit tests to ensure the functionality and reliability of its networked event handlers.

-##### Vendor Order Creation and Emission
+##### Vendor Event Handling
-This set of tests focuses on the functionality related to vendors alerting the system when they have a package to be picked up and receiving a thank you message on delivery.
+Tests focus on vendor functionalities such as order creation, event emission to the server, and handling of real-time delivery confirmations.

-##### Driver Event Handlers
+##### Driver Event Handling
-These tests concentrate on the functionality of drivers being notified about package delivery and handling pickup and delivery events.
+These tests cover the driver's response to networked events, including the reception of order pickups, processing of deliveries, and communication of status updates to the server.

 ### Running the Tests:

-To run the tests for the CAPS project, use the following commands:
+To run the updated tests for the CAPS project with Socket.io integration, use the command:

 `npm test`

 ### Incomplete or Skipped Tests:

-All critical functionality of the CAPS project is covered by these tests, and there are no incomplete or skipped tests.
-The test suite provides comprehensive coverage of the specified features and requirements.
+All critical functionalities of the CAPS project are thoroughly tested.
+The test suite provides comprehensive coverage, ensuring the system operates reliably with its new networked event-driven architecture.

 #### UML

 ![Caps](assets/capsUML.png);